kamariapm/MERN-Stack-Social-Network/README.md

 DevConnector is a Full Stack web app that lets you create a developer profile/portfolio, share posts and get help from other developers.
 Social networking site for Developers built on MERN Stack.

+- Developed a full stack social networking web application for developers using MERN stack where users can create a developer profile/portfolio, share posts and get help from other developers.
+This project is built using extensive backend API with Node.js and Express.
+- Used Postman for API testing and Redux for app state management.
+Deployment of the application to Heroku with a post-build script.

 ## Technologies used

 - MongoDB